UniversalDependencies/docs/_ha/feat/Aspect.md

 </tr>
 </table>

-In Hausa, aspect is a feature of auxiliaries and particles that specifies the duration and completion of processes in time.
+In Hausa, aspect is a feature of auxiliaries and particles that specify the duration and completion of processes in time.

 ### <a name="Aor">`Aor`</a>: aorist aspect